Devaraj01311/Foodie/README.md

-# Foodie🍴 Foodie – Online Food Ordering & Delivery Platform
+🍴 Foodie – Online Food Ordering & Delivery Platform

 Foodie is a full-stack MERN application for online food ordering and delivery.
 Users can browse restaurants, place orders, and track them in real-time.